MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 The carrying capacity is "stable."
 A value is said to be stable if it tends to restore itself when it is pushed away by some outside force.

 The situation is entirely different on the left in thefigure, where the slope is positive.
 As on the right, when the density is $-r/s$, the growth rate on the vertical axis reaches zero, meaning the population does not change.
-This is an equilibrium too - not a carrying capacity, but an [Allee point].
+This is an equilibrium too - not a carrying capacity, but an [Allee point](https://en.wikipedia.org/wiki/Allee_effect).
 However, if the population here drifts below $-r/s$, the growth rate on the vertical axis becomes negative and the population declines further still.
 It is unstable.
 In this model the population continues to decline until eventual extinction.
 Above the Allee point, however, the growth rate on the vertical axis is positive, so the population increases until it reaches some other limitation.

 A species thus becomes endangered when its population drops below its Allee point, and if it is to be saved something must be done to change that point.
 The parameter `r` must somehow be increased - by restoring habitat, reducing predation by humans, or using articial reintroductions or other conservation programs (e.g., Figure 4.5).